sarahedraves/Draves-GCComputationalAstrophysics/finalproject/README.md

 **Author:** Sarah Draves

+**TL;DR:** A computational physics project implementing and benchmarking a custom adaptive RK4 integrator for chaotic gravitational N-body systems, with visualization and animation of multi-body dynamics inspired by *The Three-Body Problem*.

 ## Overview
 This project explores numerical solutions to the classical gravitational *N-body problem* through the lens of the fictional planet **Trisolaris** from *The Three-Body Problem* by Liu Cixin.
 Motivated by the chaotic dynamics experienced by a planet orbiting multiple stars, the project focuses on accurately and efficiently integrating equations of motion using adaptive time-stepping methods.